kelvianlab/print-spooler-cleaner/README.md

 ## Requirements

 - Windows 10/11
-- Python 3.9+ (uses only the standard library — no extra packages needed)
+- Python 3.9+ (uses only the standard library, no extra packages needed)
-- Administrator privileges — the tool asks for them once at startup, so the cleanup itself stays a single click
+- Administrator privileges, the tool asks for them once at startup, so the cleanup itself stays a single click

 ## How to run